lk-geimfari/awesomo/languages/RUST.md

     rocket::ignite().mount("/hello", routes![hello]).launch();
 }
 ```
 ---

-[**Rustful**](https://github.com/Ogeon/rustful) - A light HTTP framework for Rust, with REST-like features.
-The main purpose of Rustful is to create a simple, modular and non-intrusive foundation for HTTP applications.
-It has a mainly stateless structure, which naturally allows it to run both as one single server and as multiple instances in a cluster.

-Some of the features are:

-* Generic response handlers.
-Just use a function or implement the Handler trait.
-* Some handy macros reduces the risk for typos and makes life easier.
-* Variables in routes, that can capture parts of the requested path.
-* Pluggable request and response filtering.

----

 [**rustup**](https://github.com/rust-lang-nursery/rustup.rs) installs The Rust Programming Language from the official release channels, enabling you to easily switch between stable, beta, and nightly compilers and keep them updated.
 It makes cross-compiling simpler with binary builds of the standard library for common platforms.
 And it runs on all platforms Rust supports, including Windows.